 I leaned against the side of the sliding glass door, staring out into the cold Seattle night as I waited for Jolene Whitehorse to arrive.
 A brisk wind was blowing off Puget Sound.
-Even though the doors and windows were closed, the chill still seeped in through the glass.
-Beneath the snow that drifted down to cover the world, the streets were busy with people hurrying home before it got too dark.
+Even though the doors and windows were closed, the chill seeped in through the glass.
+Beneath the snow that covered the world, the streets were busy with people hurrying home before it got too dark.
 Or hurrying to work before the midnight curfew set in.
 Everywhere, people were rushing to get under cover before the vampires came out to prowl.READ MORE

-I pushed back my hunger, but once again the gnawing force whispered in my ear, urging me to go out on the hunt.
-Glistening drops of perspiration clung to my forehead and I wiped them away with the back of my hand, then absently clutched my robe tighter.
+I pushed back my hunger, but the gnawing force whispered in my ear, urging me to go out on the hunt.
+Perspiration dampened my forehead and I wiped the drops away with the back of my hand, then clutched my robe tighter.
 I should have gotten dressed.
 Or called Dani or Nate.
 I should have called Wynter to let her know what was going on.
-In fact, I could think of a million things I should have been doing but, at that moment, I felt as frozen as the icicles hanging off the eaves of the house.
+In fact, I could think of a million things I should have done but at that moment, I felt as frozen as the icicles hanging off the eaves of the house.

 The Wild Hunt was on the rampage, racing overhead under the new moon.
 The sound of their horns reverberated through the astral.
-They were terrifying and yet...they called to me, enticing me to join them.
+They were terrifying and yet, they called to me, beckoning me to join them.
 One thing was for sure.
 When the Fae decided to pull out the stops and ride, everybody felt the world tremor.
 Especially night demons like me.

 Not that I was a true demon.
 No, I was fully Fae.
-Fae on the dark side, you might say.
-I was a denizen of the Winter Court, though I mostly answered to myself.
-The Hunt would always summon me, though.
+Fae from the dark side, you might say.
+I was a denizen of the Winter Court, and the Hunt would always summon me, though.
 I was a succubus, and the chase was in my blood.

 The satyrs echoed their war cries, howling it up in the Underground.
-They came out to party when the Hunt was on the move, and I could feel it like a pulse, rippling through the air.
+They came out to party when the Hunt was on the move, and I could feel their lust like a pulse, rippling through the air.
 Their hunger acted like an aphrodisiac, and I caught my breath, quivering from the cries of the wild boys.
-I wanted nothing more than to join them, to get down and dirty with the boys of the hood.
-I hadn't fed in a couple of days, and the thought of a muscular satyr with plenty of chi made me salivate.
+I wanted to join them, to get down and dirty with the boys of the ’hood.
+I hadn’t fed in a couple of days, and the thought of a muscular satyr with plenty of chi made me salivate.

 But then, like a dose of ice water, the memory of what was waiting in my salon washed over me, and my libido took a nosedive.
-Because upstairs, Tygur Jones was lying dead on my floor, sucked dry by a vampire who had managed to somehow get through my wards, and there was nothing I could do about it.
-With one last glance into the icy darkness, I abandoned my thoughts of the rave playing out in the streets of the Blood Night District, and turned, reluctantly deciding to face the dirge sounding through my own life.
+Because upstairs, Tygur Jones was lying dead on my floor, sucked dry by a vampire who had managed to get through my wards.
+With one last glance into the icy darkness, I abandoned my thoughts of the rave playing out in the streets of the Blood Night District, and turned reluctantly to face the dirge sounding through my own life.

 Mr. Whiskers mewed at me as I glanced at the clock.
 I had called Jolene twenty minutes ago, but after I told her what had happened, the urgency fled from her voice.